^ Nickie caught up with the Transport Secretary, Mark Harper MP, who reaffirmed his commitment to the pedicabs licensing scheme

 Another example is the dodgy fares some drivers charge, alienating visitors to our home.
 One breathtaking example Nickie has heard is about a couple who were charged £380 for a journey from Leicester Square to Stratton Street - less than one mile!
 The equivalent in a private hire vehicle would have been just £7.
 The pedicabs licensing scheme will end unscrupulous charging.

-It’s from your stories, that Nickie, working with local people, won the argument for why a licensing scheme is needed and secured the Governments commitment.
-She is working with the Transport secretary and Government to get the scheme up and running as quickly as possible.
+It’s from your stories, that Nickie, working with local people, won the argument for why a licensing scheme is needed and secured legislation.
+After the passing of our Pedicabs (London) Act, Nickie will now work with Transport for London to get the scheme up and running as swiftly as possible.